meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot.md

 But he broke in cursing the doctor, in a feeble voice but heartily.
 “Doctors is all swabs,” he said; “and that doctor there, why, what do he know about seafaring men?
-I been in places hot as pitch, and mates dropping round with Yellow Jack, and the blessed land a-heaving like the sea with earthquakes--what to the doctor know of lands like that?--and I lived on rum, I tell you.
+I been in places hot as pitch, and mates dropping round with [:Yellow Jack](#yellowjack), and the blessed land a-heaving like the sea with earthquakes--what to the doctor know of lands like that?--and I lived on rum, I tell you.
 It’s been meat and drink, and man and wife, to me; and if I’m not to have my rum now I’m a poor old hulk on a lee